Your guide to health insurance in Austria

 Which health insurance do self-employed workers in Austria need?

-If you’re self-employed or a freelancer, you need to take out insurance with the Sozialversicherungsanstalt für Selbstständige (SVS) if your annual profits are more than €6,010.92.
-Health insurance contributions must be paid directly by self-employed workers and freelancers, with the SVS setting the precise amount on a quarterly basis.
+If you’re self-employed or a freelancer, you need to take out insurance with the Sozialversicherungsanstalt für Selbstständige (SVS) if your annual profits in 2024 are more than €6,221.28.
+Health insurance contributions have to be paid directly by self-employed workers and freelancers, with the SVS setting the precise amount on a quarterly basis.
 The SVS is also responsible for farmers running agricultural enterprises.

 Which health insurance is suitable for students in Austria?

 Austrian students at universities can also opt to be self-insured.
-Don’t worry: this doesn’t mean you need to have tons of savings in your student account.
-Student health insurance in Austria costs as little as €66.79 a month (as at 2023).
+Don’t worry: This doesn’t mean you need to have tons of savings in your student account.
+Student health insurance in Austria costs as little as €69.13 a month (as of 2024).
 If you come from a different European country and want to study in Austria, you can simply continue to use your plan here.
-That said, you’ll need a European health insurance card, so make sure to apply for this before your move.
+That said, you’ll need a European health insurance card, so make sure to apply for this before your move in case you don’t have it already.

 What’s the situation with health insurance in Austria for expats?